kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/using_software.md

 # Accessing software

 HPC systems tend to provide software packages for the users.
-The number can be quite large and the software varied, especially on the clusters where users come from different research backgrounds, such as bioinformatics, computer science, etc.
+The number can be quite large and the software varied, especially on clusters where users come from different research backgrounds, such as bioinformatics, computer science, etc.

 By default no software is preloaded and to use any of the software packages available one must _load_ them explicitly.
 This is driven by the challenges presented by